redhotvengeance/redhotvengeance.com/_posts/2012-09-03-out-of-the-ashes.markdown

 ## Deploying

 Typically, Jekyll blogs are precompiled and then pushed up to the server.
-This can be done via FTP, or rsync, or various other methods.
+This can be done via FTP, rsync, or various other methods.
 I prefer to use Git to deploy.
 It is clean and simple and readily done from the command line.

 This presents a challenge, however.
 I prefer to keep compiled files out of my code repositories, so precompiling the Jekyll site is no longer an option, since the compiled site would have to be added to the repository in order for Git to push it.
 So the Jekyll site needs to be built server-side.